-Statistical units and variables for which INSTAT plans to use register or administrative data for the update of Census statistics, should be defined in a way that is compatible with those other sources and allows for harmonisation between them.
+Statistical units and variables for which INSTAT plans to use register or administrative data for the update of Census statistics should be defined in a way that is compatible with those other sources and allows for harmonisation between them.

-A first draft of the topics and questions will be prepared by INSTAT in May 2018 to be discussed during five stakeholder consultations under the umbrella of the Statistical Council.
+A first draft of the topics and questions has been prepared by INSTAT in May 2018 to be discussed during five stakeholder consultations under the umbrella of the Statistical Council.
+The final content of the questionnaire will comply with the Recommendations for the 2020 Censuses of Population and Housing, by including all the core topics.
+In addition, part of the non-core topics and other topics relevant to country specificities and census users will be included.